mvolkmann/MyUnixEnv/notes/AngularNotes.md

   * exports - list of modules that are provided to importers of this module
   * providers - list of services used by this module
   * bootstrap - only for top-level modules; defines the starting component

+## REST Calls
+- see javascript/Angular/rest-demo project on your Mac laptop
+- it uses the HttpClient module

 ## Routes
 - maps URL paths to components using an array of objects